 Extreme events and hazards are frequently observed, due to strong land-ocean-cryosphere-biosphere-atmosphere coupling.
 Hazards are associated with Earth systems, impacting all kinds of life, environment, ecology, climate, and resources.
 Sessions under the Extreme Events & Hazards topic provide new insights to understand the physics of all kinds of extreme events and hazards and their impacts on day-to-day life, monitoring, planned new observations, new tools to explore ways and means to predict extreme events and associated hazards, to save life and minimize losses.

-Data & Emerging Technologies
+Data & Rising Technologies

 Earth and space science data are critical to scientific advancement and improving our understanding of how natural systems and phenomena operate and change over time.
 Wherever possible, data should be openly accessible and preserved for reuse into the future.
 Emerging technologies are creating new instruments, new sensor arrays, and new platforms that enable the collection of new data types and/or improve the resolution, accuracy, and precision of data collection methodologies.
-Frontier computational techniques and visualization tools are rapidly influencing the way we collect data and conduct our science, thus forming a fertile breeding ground for new ideas and never-before-attempted science.
+Frontier computational techniques (machine learning, semantic technologies) and visualisation tools are rapidly influencing the way we collect data and conduct our science, thus forming a fertile breeding ground for new ideas and never-before-attempted science.

 Soils are both responders and drivers of critical environmental changes facing the Earth.
 This SWIRL accounts for all aspects of the complexity of the soil system including erosion; dust production; soils in water, transport, and chemistry; isotopic analyses; pedogenic processes affected by volcanism; physical, chemical, and biological composition; fertility; greenhouse gas production; and weathering.
 The soils SWIRL will provide bridges of interdisciplinary and communication across the AGU membership to characterize and quantify soil processes from microbial to tectonic scales.